matheshembed/c_pointers_pyjamabrah/README.md

-# 🧠 C Pointer Playground – Pyjamabrah Course Archive by MatheshVarma
+# 🧠 C Pointer Playground – Pyjamabrah Course By Piyush Itankar.

-Welcome to a curated collection of **C pointer programs** inspired by instructor *Piyush* from the Pyjamabrah course series.
+Welcome to a curated collection of **C pointer programs** inspired by instructor ***Piyush*** from the Pyjamabrah course series.
 Originally built for personal code maintenance, this repository is now shared to support beginners diving into the foundational depths of C pointers—with clarity, precision, and hands-on experimentation.

 ## 📁 Repository Structure
 Just follow the Numbers of the file names and inside each and  every file there will be information of which part of the course is given.